cupy/cupy/docs/source/contribution.rst

    Since this service is running on our internal server, we do not use it for automatic PR tests to keep the server secure.

-Even if your codes are not complete, you can send a pull request as a *work-in-progress PR* by putting the ``[WIP]`` prefix to the PR title.
+Even if your code is not complete, you can send a pull request as a *work-in-progress PR* by putting the ``[WIP]`` prefix to the PR title.
 If you write a precise explanation about the PR, core developers and other contributors can join the discussion about how to proceed the PR.

 .. _coding-guide: